 All enrolled Lacey campus undergraduate students are assessed a Student Health Center fee and may use the services of the center at no additional charge.
 Graduate students may utilize the Student Health Center for a fee paid at the time of visit.

-The Student Health Center is open 10 a.m. to 4 p.m., Monday, Wednesday, Thursdays and Friday.
+The Student Health Center is open 10 a.m. to 4 p.m., Monday through Friday.
+The Health Center is closed on University holidays and office closures.

 STUDY ABROAD

 Mission